Training Director Salary

 - Research emerging industry trends, new technologies, concepts and techniques to update current training curriculum as appropriate.

 Common Career Paths for Training Director

 While not commonly seen, Training Directors who transition into a VP of Recruiting and Training position may see a rise in pay.
 The median salary for Vice President (VP), Recruiting and Trainings is $112K per year.
-The most common career progression for Training Directors leads to becoming a Training Development Director, where average pay is $92K annually.
-However, many Training Directors also opt to become Human Resources Directors.
-Typically, a Human Resources Director brings home $80K.
+More often than not, a Training Development Director role is the next step for Training Directors moving up in the field.
+Training Development Directors usually make $92K per year.
+Many other Training Directors choose to take on a Human Resources Director role, where salaries are typically $80K.

 Popular Skills for Training Director

-Training Directors report using a diverse set of skills on the job.
-Most notably, facility with People Management, Leadership, and Strategic Planning are correlated to pay that is significantly above average, leading to increases of 69 percent, 26 percent, and 8 percent, respectively.
-Skills that pay less than market rate include Curriculum Planning, Facilitator, and Training.
-Most people familiar with Training Management also know Training and Organizational Development.
+Training Directors report using a wide range of professional skills.
+Most notably, facility with People Management, Leadership, and Strategic Planning are correlated to pay that is significantly above average, leading to increases of 70 percent, 27 percent, and 11 percent, respectively.
+Skills that are correlated to lower pay, on the other hand, include Curriculum Planning and Training.
+It is often found that people who know Training Management are also skilled in Training and Organizational Development.

 Pay by Experience Level for Training Director